otto-torino/django-baton/README.md

 ## <a name="form-tabs"></a>Form tabs

-How I loved django-suit form tabs!
+How much I loved django-suit form tabs?
+Too much.

-So this was a feature I couldn't leave without.
+So, this was a feature I couldn't live without.
 Let's see how to define tabs in your admin forms (everyting is done through js, no templatetags, no templates overriden):

     class AttributeInline(admin.StackedInline):
         model = Attribute
         extra = 1

     class FeatureInline(admin.StackedInline):
         model = Feature